Organizational Voice, Language & Messaging Strategy

 Teacher Training

-Helping educators recognize when student voice is missing — and how to guide it back.
-The challenge isn't policing AI use; it's restoring the conditions where original thinking is possible.
+Helping educators recognize when student voice is missing, and how to guide it back.
+The challenge isn't policing AI use.
+It's restoring the conditions where original thinking is possible.

 03